For some time now, I have been paying more attention to my innjoo note android phone and I’ve been experimenting on new things.

 ==> Choose to install the app.
 You would probably get a warning during the installation process.
 Just ignore and choose to continue.

 - Read More: Fix Kingroot App Not Installed Error on Android

 ==> After successful installation, launch the app, Launch and wait for the app to diagnose the device completely.
 Writings are in Chinese but don’t be scared, just take note of the keywords.

 ==> After diagnosing is complete, Tap On the Round Green cycle that says ‘ROOT‘.
 Wait for some minutes and please make sure you are connected to an active and fast data plan connection.

 ==> After some few minutes, you should get the check mark in the green circle stating Root and a blue line below with some Chinese writings.
 That means the device has been successfully rooted.

-Just tap on the blue lining and you’d realize KingRoot app has been installed automatically.
+Just tap on the blue lining and you’d realize KingUser app has been installed automatically.

 How Do I Verify If The Android Phone Has Been Fully Rooted?

-With my innjoo note android phone been successfully rooted, am trying to device a means to installing fonts on the innjoo note.
-Although it’s not been productive so far but I will keep trying and keep you updated on that as soon as a working means is discovered.
+With my innjoo note android phone being successfully rooted, i am trying to device a means to installing fonts on the innjoo note.
+Although it’s not beingn productive so far (worked out eventually). but I will keep trying and keep you updated on that as soon as a working means is discovered.